Signum/workaround-astro-starlight/src/content/docs/ispmail-trixie/100-start.md

 ## What this is not about

 If you just want to have a working mail server and do not care how it works then this guide is not for you.
-Check out ready solutions like [mailinabox](https://mailinabox.email/) or [iRedMail](http://www.iredmail.org/).
+Check out ready solutions like [mailinabox](https://mailinabox.email/) or [iRedMail](http://www.iredmail.org/) or [Mailcow](https://mailcow.email/).
 Be aware that running a mail server requires some technical understanding.
 And that’s what the ISPmail guide is for.
 Experience from giving support to other sysadmins shows that most problems appear because some detail in a complex setup goes wrong and they have no idea how to fix it.
 Email has evolved a lot over the past 40 years.
 Go with ready solutions if you like.
 But I have a feeling that we meet again.
 And you will probably not save time either taking the supposedly easy route.

 ## Ready?